gracen-writes-code/oxide/spec/fs/overview.md

  - `/bin` contains system-level binaries.
 It should not be accessed by a normal user.
  - `/lib` and `/lib64` contain system-level libraries.
 These should never be modified and should not be accessed by a normal user.
 They should contain the bare minimum libraries required for Rust to function.
  - `/system` is the unit directory for the `system` unit.
 See [System Unit](/en/latest/quartz/unit/#system_unit) for more details.
  - `/user` is the default directory in which user units are stored on a desktop system.
-If the system being run is a server without the need for permission-based logins, this directory can safely be deleted.
+If the system being run is a server without the need for permission-based logins, this directory is not necessary.